 The Home Master TMAFC-ERP water filtration system combines the perfect balance of useful benefits, popular features, and value in one package.

-There are two big features that set the TMAFC-ERP apart from other mid-range options and makes it one of the top reverse osmosis systems…
+There are two big features that set the TMAFC-ERP apart from other mid-range options and makes it one of the top clean water systemsโ€ฆ

 Remineralization stages

-First of all, reverse osmosis water can have a bland taste.
-This is because it is slightly acidic and all of the dissolved minerals that provide flavor have been removed.
-After the purified water has been purified through the TMAFC-ERP RO membrane, it passes through a remineralization filter TWICE (a unique feature of the Home Master).
+Water passes through a remineralization filter TWICE (a unique feature of the Home Master).
 This adds safe minerals back into the RO water and raises the pH to be more alkaline.
 The result is a fresher tasting mineral water that many people prefer.

 Permeate pump

-The TMAFC-ERP reverse osmosis system has 7 stages and is rated for about 75 gallons of purified reverse osmosis water per day.
-The included “Fast Flow RO kit” uses larger fittings and tubing to speed up the fill rate at the faucet so you get water as fast as possible.
+The included โ€œFast Flow RO kitโ€ uses larger fittings and tubing to speed up the fill rate at the faucet so you get water as fast as possible.
+Home Master makes high quality filters that are modular in design and built for easy filter changes without any tools.

 For even more details on this system, check out our full Home Master TMAFC-ERP Artesian reverse osmosis review.